Punktum-dk/epp-service-specification/README.md

 Have to be specified and will be evaluated according to [RFC:3915].

-- The `rgp:delTime` value has to match the deletion date and time.
+- The `rgp:delTime` value will be ignored since, it is not possible to perform a restore again, once a restore has completed succesfully.
 - The `rgp:resTime` value will be ignored since, we do not handle the `request` operation.

 As described in [RFC:3915], multiple report requests can be submitted, until success and within the allowed timeframe of possible restoration.